 Feed one piece through the casing of the bag and knot on the other side.
 Feed the other ribbon through the bag starting on the opposite side of the bag.
 Knot the ends.

-Creating the Iron On with your Cricut:
+How to Create the Iron On with your Cricut

 Now for the fun part, personalizing the bags with fun sayings!